Board-Certified Plastic Surgeons Serving Denver & Lone Tree, Colorado

 Reasons to Remove Breast Implants Without Replacing Them

-Breast implants are not lifetime devices.
-At some point, old implants need to be removed.
+Breast implants are not meant to be lifetime devices.
+At some point, old implants may need to be removed.

 Many women remove their implants and replace them with new ones, in a process called implant exchange.
 This procedure allows women to maintain the results of their initial augmentation for a long time.
 However, there are several reasons why women may consider removing their breast implants without replacing them.